MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/customer-portal-technician-tracking.md

 ## Test the experience as a customer

-To review and test changes, we recommend setting up an account and contact as if you were one of your customers.
+To review and test changes, set up an account and contact as if you were one of your customers.
 This procedure also lets you test rescheduling and cancellations of a booking through the portal.

 1. Create a test account in Field Service with an address local to your area.
 2. Create a test contact in Field Service with an email address and mobile phone number.